ShahroseShahzad/stock-analysis/README.md

 ## Summary

-### Advantages and Disadvantages of refactoring code
+### Advantages and Disadvantages of Refactoring Code
 Refactoring helps us to improve the internal structure of an existing source code, while maintaining its external behavior.

 Refactoring has many advantages that helps to make our code more organized and save time.